 Remote Instruction (Students at Home for Health Reasons)

-Some students may elect to remain home for health or other reasons.
-They will receive virtual live instruction from certified teachers on a daily basis.
+The district will not be offering a separate remote program for students.
+All instruction will be in-person, unless otherwise indicated on an IEP or 504 plan, or because of quarantine related to COVID-19.
+Students receiving virtual instruction will receive live, virtual instruction from certified teachers on a daily basis.
 These teachers will work with the students’ teachers of record to provide a comparable virtual instruction experience.

 Contact Tracing Information